pgMemento/pgMemento/README.md

 * Have another table to store metadata of additional created schemas for former table / database states.
-* Develop a method to revert specific changes e.g. connected to a transaction_id, date, user etc. I've already developped procedures to merge a whole schema into another schema, e.g. to be able to do a full rollback on a database (see `REVERT.sql`).
+* Develop a method to revert specific changes e.g. connected to a transaction_id, date, user etc. I've already developed procedures to merge a whole schema into another schema, e.g. to be able to do a full roll back on a database (see `REVERT.sql`).
 But the approach is a bit over the top if I just want to revert one transaction.
 * Develop an alternative way to the row-based 'generate_log_entry' function